top of page

 What happens then?

-Whilst they are a little way off, the next part of the process will be the interviews.
+Once the profile is finished, the next part of the process will be advertising the role of Priest in Charge and then arranging interviews for candidates.
 It is a requirement that this stage involves two members of the PCC & those members will be selected in good time.
 The PCC will continue to provide updates at services, through the weekly newsletter and on this website as we move through the process - it is important to us all that all members of our church family feel they are aware and involved in this process.

 Reflections so far...